Conversion Booster & Ranking DFNDR – A/B Testing Done Right

 Location, Location, Location – I mean, Test, Test, Test!

 Google Play offers endless amounts of testing possibilities in different locales.
 You may as well take advantage of it.
 DFNDR and yellowHEAD’s collaboration is an ongoing process of testing many different aspects that requires constant attention.
-If you, or someone you know, does not feel entirely comfortable with running tests, please contact your local ASO agency.
+If you, or someone you know, does not feel entirely comfortable with running tests, please contact your ASO agency.
 Or a doctor.